Project 1: What is Data?

 extracting information from that data stream.
 The source web page we

 will be using is the Goldie Buoy Data from Great Pond.

-This page contains a comma-separated [CSV] file with data every 15 minutes from May through July 30th, 2016.
+This page contains a comma-separated [CSV] file with data every 15 minutes since May of 2015.
 The data include information about the buoy, informationa bout temperature, information about how much chlorophyll is in the water, and information about how much visible light is available.